gmullernh/csharp-win-font-loader/README.md

-# winfontloader
-A simple Windows loader for font files.
+# Windows font loader

+A simple console application to load font files (.tff and other formats) on Windows machines for the current user session.
+Those loaded fonts become available for all applications in the user session.
+Load fonts on-demand and doesn't require installing.
+This allows for a faster startup on the system.

 ## Documentation